tango-controls/tango-doc/source/installation/tango-on-windows.rst

 Tango Controls is an object oriented, distributed control system.
 It is a framework for building custom SCADA systems.
 It defines communication protocol and API.
-It provides libraries, set of GUI tools and drivers (so called :term:`Device Servers`) for variety of standard and specific control equipment.
+It provides libraries, set of GUI tools and drivers (so called :term:`Device Servers <device server>`) for variety of standard and specific control equipment.
 For more information see: http://www.tango-controls.org/what-is-tango-controls/

 .. image:: /img/logo_tangocontrols.png